Secure CheckoutPersonal information is secured with SSL technology.

 Costas Demetzos is Professor, Pharmaceutical Nanotechnology and Director in the Laboratory of Pharmaceutical Technology, Department of Pharmacy at the National and Kapodistrian University of Athens, Greece.
 His research focuses in the area of pharmaceutical nanotechnology.

-Professor, Pharmaceutical Nanotechnology and Director, Laboratory of Pharmaceutical Technology, Department of Pharmacy, National and Kapodistrian University of Athens, Greece
+Professor, Pharmaceutical Nanotechnology and Director, Laboratory of Pharmaceutical Technology, Department of Pharmacy, National and Kapodistrian University of Athens, Athens, Greece

 Natassa Pippa is Pharmacist in the Laboratory of Pharmaceutical Nanotechnology, Faculty of Pharmacy, National and Kapodistrian University of Athens, Greece.
 Her research focuses in the area of pharmaceutical nanotechnology, specifically in the areas of hydrogels, nanoemulsions and liposomes.